 Whenever I cook mussels, I remember an unforgettable lunch in a sunny seaside café in Toulon, in Provence on the south coast of France.
 Moules et frites, (mussels and fries) is a popular menu item in France and Belgium, especially in the coastal towns where the mussels are freshly harvested daily.

 Serving sizes in France are huge, often one and a half kilograms of mussels.
 They are usually cooked in a white wine broth, with a variety of seasonings like shallots and garlic, and sometimes with Asiago cheese.
-They're always accompanied with a large side of fries for dipping into the sauce.
+They're always accompanied by a large side of fries for dipping into the sauce.

 That lunch, feasting on mussels in the warm Mediterranean sunshine, is one I'll always remember!